 Most of the world’s fish are caught by large factory boats that fish waters distant from their home ports.
 Our Alaskan fishing families live in the communities where they fish and are invested in the use of the resource over the long term.

 - Finest Quality

 Our fishermen take shorter trips than the rest of the fleet.
 They catch every fish one at a time, hand-processing them on board the boat and getting them on ice in 20 minutes or less.
 Back on shore, our fish are flash-frozen at the peak of their freshness at our small processing plant in Sitka, Alaska.
 We have the most careful and thoughtful handling in the industry, ensuring that the highest-quality fish is delivered to your doorstep.
-This is why writers at Food & Wine magazine said, "If you love salmon, you need to know about @SitkaShares."
+This is why writers at Bon Appetit say we’re a “Best Way to Buy Sustainable Seafood” and Food & Wine magazine notes, "If you love salmon, you need to know about @SitkaShares."
 (That’s us, in the Twitterverse.)

 By efficiently bringing our fish directly to you, Salmon Shares fishermen generally retain 20 to 30 percent more of the value of their harvest.
 Plus, they’re owners of the company!
 With us, you’re getting fish directly from a sustainably minded, small-scale family fisherman.

 Our fish is traceable to the boat of one of our fishermen-owners.
 Want to know who caught your fish?
 We can tell you.
 Heck, we can even introduce you.
 And if you ever decide to visit us in Sitka, be warned that many of them are excellent cooks and would love to have you over for dinner—provided you help with the dishes, of course!